-Kung Te-Cheng Fountain Pen Ink 4 oz with free pen by Noodler's Ink
+Kung Te-Cheng Fountain Pen Ink 4 oz with free pen by Noodler's Ink..last one of this size

 4.5oz bottle of Noodler's Kung Te-Cheng fountain pen ink.
 This bottle has a built-in eyedropper.
 Comes with a free Noodler's “Charlie" eyedropper fountain pen.